ksarkies/XBee-Acquisition/XBee-firmware/README.md

 The AVR is set to 1MHz for low power, and a baud rate of 9600, aimed at giving sufficient time for processing messages.

-The MCU variable defaults to the atmega168 but can be passed to the makefile:
+The MCU variable defaults to the atmega168 but other versions can be passed to the makefile:

 make MCU=xxx